ZJY499/Automated-Audio-Caption-Implementation/README.md

+#Highlight of this Project
+Automated audio captioning (AAC) generates natural language descriptions of general audio content, enabling applications like media annotation and assistive technologies.
+This study implements an AAC system using CNN14 as an encoder and Llama as a decoder, trained on the Clotho dataset.
+We evaluate performance using metrics including METEOR, CIDEr, and SPIDEr-FL.
+Additionally, we explore enhancements via HTS and CLAP architectures.
+My model achieves robust results after 20,000 training steps on an RTX4090 GPU, with a user-friendly PyQt6 interface for real-time audio analysis.

 # Audio Caption with PyTorch

-This repo provides a minimal implementation of audio caption system with PyTorch.
+This procedure provides a minimal implementation of audio caption system with PyTorch.
 The system is trained on the [Clotho](https://zenodo.org/records/3490684) dataset.
 The audio caption system consists of a pretrained audio encoder and an LLM-based caption decoder.

 ## 0. Install dependencies